tidesdb/tidesdb.github.io/src/content/docs/getting-started/how-does-tidesdb-work.md

 ## 12. Cross-Platform Portability

 All multi-byte integers use little-endian encoding throughout TidesDB.
-This ensures engine files are fully portable across all platforms and architectures—files can be copied between x86, ARM, RISC-V, 32-bit, 64-bit, little-endian, and big-endian systems without conversion or compatibility issues.
+This ensures files are fully portable across all platforms and architectures—files can be copied between x86, ARM, RISC-V, 32-bit, 64-bit, little-endian, and big-endian systems without conversion or compatibility issues.